bramley/phplist-plugin-viewbrowser/README.md

 ### Install view.php ###
 Copy the file `view.php` from the ViewBrowserPlugin directory to the phplist directory - this is usually `/lists`.

-Amend .htaccess in the `/lists` directory to allow the file to be accessed.
+Amend .htaccess in the phplist directory to allow the file to be accessed.
 Change this line

     <FilesMatch "(index.php|dl.php|ut.php|lt.php|download.php|connector.php)$">
 to